a-paija/Bank-Customer-Churn-Analysis/README.md

 Customer churn is a major revenue loss for financial institutions, as retaining existing customers is significantly more cost-effective than acquiring new ones.
 Mavenland Bank has experienced elevated churn rates but lacks a structured, data-driven understanding of who is leaving, why they leave, and how to intervene effectively.

-Due to lack of integrated analysis, Mavenland Bank is unable to clearly identify churn drivers or implement targeted retention strategies.
-This project addresses that problem by using customer data (10,000 records across demographics, financials, and behavior) to **predict and prevent churn before it happens**.
+Mavenland Bank is unable to clearly identify churn drivers.
+This project addresses that problem by using customer data to **predict and prevent churn before it happens** by implementing targeted retention strategies.

-This project addresses business questions such as:
+This project answers business questions such as:

 - Which customer segments are most likely to churn
 - What behavioral or financial patterns signal churn risk